sralph/md-ws/README.md

 ```

-4) To verify the ISIS adjanency is up and routes are being advertied enter " show router isis adjacency" .
+4) To verify the ISIS adjacency is up and routes are being advertised enter " show router isis adjacency" .
 ```
 show router isis adjacency
 ```